Drakonkinst/word-generator/README.md

 *The current version of this project is coded in Java 17.
 If you use this in your projects, please give me credit by linking this page!*

 A word generator that generates random words from a given pattern.
 It can be used to generate phonetic words for conlangs, convoluted passwords, or original nicknames.
-This design is heavily based on [Awkwords](http://akana.conlang.org/tools/awkwords/) by Petr Mejzli, but has some notable differences and is optimized for performance.
+This design is heavily based on [Awkwords](http://akana.conlang.org/tools/awkwords/) by Petr Mejzlik, but has some notable differences and is optimized for performance.

 ## Concepts